 Despite SUVs, Maruti Suzuki confident hatchback will remain superstar segment

 Maruti Suzuki, the country's largest car maker, has been dominating sales charts in the Indian passenger vehicle segment for decades.
 And despite the recent challenges of semiconductor shortage, pandemic and rising input and operational costs, demand for its smaller vehicles have only witnessed a growth even if there is a general preference for the SUV body type in the market.
+While the Vitara Brezza compact SUV has a dominant say in its segment, the likes of WagonR, Baleno and Swift, apart from Alto and Dzire, are hot sellers and the company sees multiple reasons for the trend to remain.

 Similar CarsFind More Cars